torproject/tor/doc/HACKING/ReleasingTor.md

 5. Mail the release blurb and ChangeLog to tor-talk (development release) or tor-announce (stable).

-   Post the changelog on the the blog as well.
+   Post the changelog on the blog as well.
 You can generate a blog-formatted version of the changelog with the -B option to format-changelog.